118 West 18th Street

 This is a 2 story with a loft style bedroom apartment for rent.
 The best feature of this apartment is that it sets by itself in a stand alone building.
 You get the benefits of living in an all bills paid apartment without sharing walls with your neighbors.
 There is a nice sized living room, dining area, and kitchen on the first floor.
 Halfway up the stairs there is a loft area that makes a great play room or bedroom for the kids.
 Upstairs there is a bedroom and bathroom.
 This apartment has covered parking for your vehicles.
 This all bills paid apartment includes your water, sewer, garbage, electricity, and natural gas.
 You are responsible for providing your own cable television and internet.
-This apartment is located in a quiet neighborhood in Ada, Oklahoma next down the street from the Ada Junior High.
+This apartment is located in a quiet neighborhood in Ada, Oklahoma down the street from the Ada Junior High.
 There are several activity centers within two miles of this property.
+The main street shopping area of Ada is less than a mile from this property.
+This includes several shopping boutiques, banks, restaurants, and general shopping.
 This apartment always seems to rent fast because of its location and size.
 Call Kevin Johnson today at 580 399 0740 if you are interested in leasing this all bills paid apartment.

 Call Kevin Johnson today at 580 399 0740 to see this apartment.
 Kevin can help you with any of your rental matters you might have.
 Download your rental application here or Kevin can bring you one when you meet.

 Renting a new apartment is an exciting thing, but it can also be

 overwhelming.
 As you make plans to move house, you’ll need to carefully

 consider your own needs, as well as the needs of your partner, pets, or

 Keeping your budget in mind, ask yourself the following questions:

 Are Utilities Included?
 The price of water, sewer, electricity, and heat